-Partial reinforcement, on the other hand, is a process in which the person or animal is given their reinforcement sometimes.
-A parent may not have ice cream in the fridge every time their child cleans their room.
-A coffee shop can’t afford to give out a free coffee every time their customers buy one.
-Partial reinforcement, while sometimes random and other times on a strict schedule, is less effective than continuous reinforcement but can still get the job done.
+On the other hand, partial reinforcement is a process in which the person or animal is sometimes given reinforcement.
+A parent may not have ice cream in the fridge whenever their child cleans their room.
+A coffee shop can’t afford to give out a free coffee whenever their customers buy one.
+Partial reinforcement, sometimes random and other times on a strict schedule, is less effective than continuous reinforcement but can still get the job done.

 Let’s break down partial reinforcement further.
 There are four different “schedules” that can be used to give out positive reinforcement:

 These different schedules have a different level of effectiveness.

 Schedules are based on the consistency of when the reward is delivered and how soon the reinforcement is delivered.
 In a fixed-ratio schedule, a person or animal is consistently given reinforcement after they have performed a behavior a certain amount of times.
 They are not given reinforcement every time, but they know they will always get the stimulus after the fourth, fifth, or tenth time they perform the behavior.